JuliaDynamics/Attractors.jl/docs/src/examples.md

 Unsurprisingly, the maximum value of the `y` coordinate is ≈2 for all basins, but this we new already due to the symmetries of the system's basins!

+Notice that this new extra quantity would also be tracked along a continuation if the accumulator is given to a continuation like in the main tutorial's example.

 ## Invariant saddle of a dynamical system

 The stagger-and-step method approximates the invariant